Pegacraft/typst-plotting/plotst/axis.typ

 /// let y_axis_2 = axis(min: 0, max: 41, step: 10,
 ///   location: "left", show_markings: true, helper_lines: true)```
 ///
+/// *NOTE:* this might change to kebab-case
+///
 /// - min (integer, float): From where `values` should started generating (inclusive)
 /// - max (integer, float): Where `values` should stopped being generated (exclusive)
 /// - step (integer, float): The steps that should be taken when generating `values`